Initiatives and Partnerships

 The AAPI Initiative seeks to boost college enrollment and graduation among Asian American and Pacific Islander students from underserved communities.
 For further information, contact Fernanda Perdomo A. Karp.

-Bringing together SJSU, the National Hispanic University and the Santa Clara County Superintendents Association, ALAS is an educational alliance dedicated to nurturing a college-going culture among our Latino/a youth.
+Bringing together SJSU and the Santa Clara County Superintendents Association, ALAS is an educational alliance dedicated to nurturing a college-going culture among our Latino/a youth.
 For further information, contact Fernanda Perdomo A. Karp.

 Supported by SJSU and other academic, governmental and community organizations in the area, College Day San José brings teachers, volunteers, and local dignitaries into regional schools to promote a college-going culture.
 For further information, contact Fernanda Perdomo A. Karp.